HilmyThoriq/Jarkom-Modul-3-IUP4-2021/README.md

 - No problem

 # Problem 2
+and then using Foosha as the DHCP relay.

 We want to set the foosha as DHCP relay, first we need to install
 ```
 // in Foosha